logicalclocks/hops-docs/docs/user_guide/hopsworks/kafka.rst

     Kafka main page

-You can also fine grain access to Kafka topics by adding ACLs easily through our UI.
+You can also fine grain access to Kafka topics by adding ACLs easily through Hopsworks.
 Once you have created a Kafka topic, click on the ``Kafka`` service and then on the *Add new ACL* button.

 When creating a new ACL you are given the following options: